Master of Arts in Classics

 Doctor of Philosophy in Classics

 Sixty units of course work are required.
 Of these ordinarily at least 48 will be taken in the USC Department of Classics.
 The final two years of the five-year program are reserved for dissertation preparation.
 In each of the first three years a student will sit for a portion of the preliminary examinations, with all preliminary exams to be completed by the end of the third year.
-In addition, in each of the first three years students present an individual research project before a jury of internal and external examiners.
-A substantial dissertation prospectus will be submitted within six months of the completion of course work, and an oral examination offered by the student's 5-member guidance committee will be based on the prospectus.
+In addition, students present an individual research project before a jury of internal and external examiners on two occasions, once during their time in coursework and once after completing their prospectus defense.
+A substantial dissertation prospectus will be submitted within six months of the completion of course work, and an oral examination offered by the student’s 5-member guidance committee will be based on the prospectus.